looCiprian/GC2-sheet/README.md

 GC2 (Google Command and Control) is a Command and Control application that allows an attacker to execute commands on the target machine using Google Sheet and exfiltrates data using Google Drive.

+[THIS READ ME WILL BE UPDATED SOON BASED ON THE DEF CON 32 COMMIT]

 # Why

 This project has been developed to provide a command and control that does not require any particular set up (like: a custom domain, VPS, CDN, ...) during Red Teaming activities.